 Here’s our advice for finding the right coverage to supplement your clients’ marketplace plan.

-Evaluate your clients’ current marketplace plan.
+Evaluate your client’s current marketplace plan.
 Do they have needs that aren’t being met?
-It’s important to consider what coverage is included in your clients’ marketplace plans.
-Some plans may include dental, vision, or hearing benefits for adults.
+It’s important to consider what coverage is or is not included in your clients’ marketplace plans.
+Plans typically do not include dental, vision, or hearing benefits for adults.
 In this case, it may be more affordable to select a stand-alone plan for the specific coverage your client will utilize more often.

 Perhaps your client wears glasses and makes frequent visits to the eye doctor every year.
 A dental, vision, and hearing or stand-alone vision plan would be great for this client.
 A conversation about supplemental coverage could begin with talking about their current glasses and vision needs.